SDVentures/Contour/README.md

 </endpoints>
 ```
 By default, uses the value of 50 messages, which will be read by one access.
 We strongly recommend starting with 1 message, increasing the number of messages after performance testing.

+The '**qos**' property can also be specified at the incoming element level.
+This will override the endpoint configuration.

 ### Declaration of outgoing messages